 More and more people start small business now, it is very important to keep communication with our customers.
 In normal, most of us just use a simple telephone or use skype to do that.
-It can fit our basic requirement, but it has obvious shortage, for example, it makes our business looks like a very small business, a personal business.
-We hope to make our business looks like a big business and our company looks like a professional company.
+It can fit our basic requirement.
 We want to establish a voice interaction for our customers, such as prompt "welcome to xxx company.
-Please dial the extension or zero for assistance", etc. Can we do that?
+Please dial the extension number or zero for assistance", etc. Can we do that?

 Of course, we can do that!
-There is a very simple solution to do that by using VOIP.
 This document gives a step by step guide on how to establish a VOIP network for our business.
-The solution will be as simple as possible, almost just need only one PC with Windows system.
+The solution will be as simple as possible, almost just need only one PC.

 VOIP is "Voice over Internet Protocol".
 It is a general term for a family of transmission technologies for delivery of voice communications over IP networks such as the Internet or other packet-switched networks.
 VOIP can be a benefit for reducing communication and infrastructure costs.